Vaginal bleeding between periods

 Bleeding between periods; Intermenstrual bleeding; Spotting; Metrorrhagia

-Normal menstrual flow lasts about 4 days (plus or minus 2 - 3 days).
-It produces a total blood loss of 30 - 80 ml (about 2 - 8 tablespoons), and occurs normally every 28 days (plus or minus 7 days).
+Normal menstrual flow lasts about 5 days.
+It produces a total blood loss of 30 to 80 mL (about 2 to 8 tablespoons), and occurs normally every 21 to 35 days.

 Vaginal bleeding that occurs between periods or after menopause can be caused by various problems.
-Most are benign and treatable.
-Sometimes vaginal bleeding may be due to cancer or precancer.
-So any unusual bleeding should be evaluated promptly.
-The risk of cancer increases to about 10% in women with postmenopausal bleeding.
+Most are benign and can be easily treated.
+Sometimes, vaginal bleeding may be due to cancer or pre-cancer.
+Therefore, any unusual bleeding should be evaluated right away.
+The risk for cancer increases to about 10% in women with postmenopausal bleeding.

-A careful exam by your health care provider is frequently the best way to sort out the source of the bleeding.
-This exam can be accomplished even while you are bleeding.
-Do not delay getting an exam just because you are currently bleeding.
+A careful exam by your health care provider is most often the best way to find the source of the bleeding.
+This exam can be done even while you are bleeding.

 Keep track of the number of pads or tampons used over time so that the amount of bleeding can be determined.
 Uterine blood loss can be estimated by keeping track of how frequently a pad or tampon is soaked and how often one needs to be changed.